Doraemon: Nobita's Space Heroes: Plot

 Fortunately, Aron finds Nobita tied by ropes and accidentally left his disguise active knowing that Space Land is sucking the energy plan of the planet to shoot down the Arumasu star.
-However, Aron and Nobita were discovered by Meba, and Gian and Suneo were arrested earlier by Ogon.
+However, Aron and Nobita end up discovered by Meba, and Gian and Suneo were arrested earlier by Ogon.
 Shizuka, Doraemon and Nobita had seen the star drifting toward him, and they knew something was wrong so they rescue them and their friends.
 Although the rescue was successful, Shizuka was caught by Haido.
-In order to make Aron's group surrender, he threatens to impale her, but Burger director shows virtual images to scare Haido and save Shizuka.
+In order to make Aron's group surrender, Haido threatens to impale her, but the Burger Director projects a virtual image in order to scare him and save Shizuka.

-When all of them shelter, the group began to split and Aron learns the truth about the heroes, but still he praises the group as heroes since they still came to the Pokkoru planet for helping him.
-The group decides to help save the planet, where they move straight to the tower group Space, while the residents of Pokkoru were unaware of their dangers.
+When all of them shelter, the group began to split and Aron finally learns the truth about Nobita and his friends not actually being heroes, but still praises the group as heroes since, despite that, they still chose to come to Pokkoru to help.
+The group decide to help save the planet, where they move straight to the tower group Space, while the residents of Pokkoru were unaware of their dangers.
 Meba and Ogon arrive to block and fight the group, while Haido and his group is in the basement below the tower.
 Meba attacks Aron and Nobita tries to help, but was accidentally teleported inside the pirates's ship due to the belt on Meba's waist fell against him, Shizuka then fights and defeats Meba, while Gian also defeats Ogon.

-Meanwhile, Doraemon, Suneo, and Aron heads towards the basement, but Haido used his fighter to chase them away.
-Shizuka and Gian arrive and crashes Haido's fighter, resulting in Haido getting knocked in the crash.
-After confronting Haido, the group learns the pirates secret to steal diamonds from the Arumasu Star.
+Meanwhile, Doraemon, Suneo, and Aron head towards the basement, but Haido uses his fighter to chase them away.
+Shizuka and Gian arrive and crash Haido's fighter, resulting in Haido getting knocked in the crash.
+After confronting Haido, the group learn the pirates secret to steal diamonds from the Arumasu Star.
 Nobita fights with Ikaros alone, where he discovers that Ikaros is too weak (due to unavailability of energy from graphite - a major component of the Arumasu star) and quickly defeats him.

 After learning the secret out, the group returns to the ship heading to disable launchers, but they were too late because Ikarosu had already triggered it.
-Luckily, they stops the star explosions after Burger Director rewinds the time Pokkoru planet has not sucked the energy to restore the life on their planet.
-They save Pokkoru planet from destruction and the residents gradually apologizes to Aron for not trusting him.
-Later, the group bids Aron farewell and return to Earth.
+Luckily, they stops the star explosions after the Burger Director rewinds time Pokkoru planet has not sucked the energy to restore the life on their planet.
+They save Pokkoru from destruction and the residents apologize to Aron for not trusting him.
+Later on, the group bids Aron farewell and return to Earth, where Nobita and the group of little kids are playing cat's cradle together, with Doraemon, Gian, Suneo, and Shizuka watching before they all laugh together.